PaigeM89/Elmish.DragAndDrop/README.md

 This is a building block used to specify all the ingredients of a `ReactElement`, so that additional styles or properties can be added as needed before it is turned into an element.

+### Drop Areas As Buckets

+Sometimes you want a drop area that accepts an item and invokes a function, but doesn't keep the item around.
+An example of this might be dragging an item to delete it, or dragging an item over some element to create some event (perhaps creating a new element in the process).
+To do this, use `DropArea.asBucket`, which accepts a function for `onHover` and `onDrop`, and will invoke those functions during a hover and a drop.

+See the "Drag To Delete" example to see this in action.

 ## Contributions & Todos

 Heavily inspired by / shamelessly copied off of [dnd-list for Elm](https://annaghi.github.io/dnd-list/introduction/basic), this implements drag-and-drop sorting functionality for the Elmish architecture in Fable.